(MCX / NCDEX): This is yet another trading platform which has only commodities like Agri commodities, spices, metals, gold, silver, etc

-In Dividend Mutual Funds you get the net profit they make at the end of every year and its NAV remain the same but, the growth Mutual Fund will never give returns per annum basis, the profit they get, they reinvest to make more profits out of it and hence the NAV also rises accordingly.
+In Dividend Mutual Funds you get the net profit they make at the end of every year, and its NAV remains the same but, the growth Mutual Fund will never give returns per annum basis, the profit they get, they reinvest to make more profits out of it, and hence the NAV also rises accordingly.

 Note: The maximum returns are from the mutual funds which have an investment in the small and Mid-cap companies.

 Most Ideal Portfolio: Invest in the companies where mutual funds are investing (Midcap and Small cap), whenever the mutual funds of the above two categories have a company name in common and that too with high allocation you too can invest in those companies.